serkkz/ModColor/README.md

 2. In vertex mode, you can select the desired vertices and click button "Apply color".
 That will write all four components to the vertex.

 The plugin is located: "UI", available in the vertex paint mode.

+Please note that the plugin does not translate the color into a linear representation.